 - Sales Tax Exemption on Aircraft and Aircraft Parts - The sale of a new or used aircraft to a person who is not a resident of Colorado for registration and primary use outside of the state is exempt from state sales tax.

 - Qualifying Therapeutic Discovery Projects - A tax credit provided under new section 48D of the Internal Revenue Code (IRC), enacted as part of the Patient Protection and Affordable Care Act of 2010 (P.L.
 111-148).
 The credit is a tax benefit targeted to therapeutic discovery projects.

 Local Property Tax Incentives

-- The Colorado Urban and Rural Enterprise Zone Act and House Bill 02-1399 enable local governments, at their discretion, to provide property tax credits or incentive payments (Business Incentive Agreements (BIA)) based on the amount of increased property taxes for qualifying new business activity in their jurisdictions.
+The Colorado Urban and Rural Enterprise Zone Act and House Bill 02-1399 enables local governments, at their discretion, to provide property tax credits or incentive payments (Business Incentive Agreements (BIA)) based on the amount of increased property taxes for qualifying new business activity in their jurisdictions.